industrial-edge/jenkins-cicd/pipelines/pipeline/README.md

 6) If you see the publisher CLI version number, you have successfully installed IE Publisher CLI on your device.

 #### - Expose docker daemon
+In order to run shell script for this example, you need to expose docker daemon TCP port 2375.
+To do that, follow these instructions:

+1) Open terminal on the device where your Jenkins server is running.

+2) Open the configuration file of the docker service:
+    ```bash
+    sudo nano /lib/systemd/system/docker.service
+    ```

+3) in the `[Service]` section, replace the line starting with `ExecStart= ` with the following line:

+    ```bash
+    ExecStart=/usr/bin/dockerd -H fd:// -H tcp://127.0.0.1:2375
+    ```
+     In this example the API will listen at `127.0.0.1:2375`.
+You can change the IP according to your setup, eg if you want to reach the docker engine from a external host, enter the external IP of the host.
+4) save the modified file
+5) reload the systemctl configuration:

+    ```bash
+    sudo systemctl daemon-reload
+    ```

+6) restart the docker service:

+    ```bash
+    sudo systemctl restart docker.service
+    ```

+7) Check if the new configuration was applied:

+    ```bash
+    sudo docker info
+    ```
+     The output should state that the API is accessible on your IP and Port.

+__Warning__ : Access to the remote API is equivalent to root access on the host.
+Only do this in a trusted environment.

 ### Docker in Jenkins - prerequisities